Home

 Kempelen’s little poem “Die vier Jahreszeiten”, decorated by himself.

-Outside of scientific life, he also dealt with arts.
+Outside of scientific life, he also dealt with the arts.
 He wrote poems (see the upper manuscript), epigrams, dramas, and musical plays for which he composed the scores.
 Moreover, he illustrated his poems.
 In 1767, his comedy Das Zauberbuch (the Magic Book), Kempelen’s presentation of white and black magic was staged in Preßburg, and his melodrama Perseus and Andromeda was publicly performed in Nationaltheater, Vienna in 1781.
 In addition, he was also a talented amateur etcher and engraver.
 From 1789, he was an honorary member of the Vienna Academy of Arts.

 In 1798, after 43 years of service, Kempelen was retired with an annuity of 5000 Gulden and the title of a Knight of the Holy Roman Empire.

-On 6 September 1757, in Vienna, Wolfgang Kempelen married to Francziska Piani, lady-in-waiting of Archduchess Maria Carolina Ludovika.
+On 6 September 1757, in Vienna, Wolfgang Kempelen married Francziska Piani, lady-in-waiting of Archduchess Maria Carolina Ludovika.
 Unfortunately, Francziska died two months later, of smallpox, and it’s said that Wolfgang disappeared into his workshop for months out of grief, distracting himself by learning woodworking, clockmaking, and dozens of other skills.

-In 1762 Wolfgang Kempelen married to Anna Maria Gobelius, companion of the wife of count János Erdődy.
-Of the five children born in family between 1763-1771, only Mária Teréz (born 1768) and Karl (Károly) (b.
+In 1762 Wolfgang Kempelen married Anna Maria Gobelius, companion of the wife of Count János Erdődy.
+Of the five children born in the family between 1763 and 1771, only Mária Teréz (born 1768) and Karl (Károly) (b.
 1771) reached adult age, as only Karl survived his father.
-The first 3 children—Julianna (born 1763), Marie-Anna (b.
+The first 3 children — Julianna (born 1763), Marie-Anna (b.
 1764), and Andreas Christian (b.
 1766) died shortly after birth.